serlo/lenabi-migration-algorithm/README.md

 ### Running Migrations

-This repo also includes a small script that executes the mutations.
-If you have node.js installed, you can run it with following command:
+This repo also includes a small script that executes the mutations on the document `document_v1.json`.
+If you have node.js installed, you can run it with following command (or directly with `yarn run:migrations`):

 ```sh
 node index.js